 If you are facing Attempted Murder charges or any other type of assault or homicide charges, we can help.
-We are award-winning Philadelphia, PA criminal defense lawyers who have successfully handled countless cases involving Attempted Murder charges and other violent crimes.
+We are award-winning Philadelphia, PA criminal defense lawyers who have successfully handled countless criminal cases involving assault charges and other violent crimes.
 We are dedicated, understanding criminal defense attorneys who will use our skills and expertise to help you obtain the best possible result in any felony case.
-If you are charged with or under investigation for Attempted Murder or any other form of assault, call us at 267-225-2545 to discuss your case and how we can help.
+If you are charged with or under investigation for any form of homicide or assault, call us at 267-225-2545 to discuss your case and how we can help.

 What is Attempted Murder?